March 8th Opening Information

 5. Will my child be expected to share resources, such as pens and pencils?

 Where possible, children will be given their own equipment, which they should not share with anyone else.
 They must not bring any equipment in from home (except Year 6).
-Any resources that are shared (e.g. school laptop) will be disinfected after use.
+Any resources that are shared (e.g. school laptop) will be disinfected before use.

 6. What will the pupils be taught?